NETESOLUTIONS/ERNIE/Analysis/ipilimumab/ipi_readme.md

     AND ("2011/12/31"[PDAT] : "2012/12/31"[PDAT])) AND "review"[Publication Type]) AND "english"[Language]
     tag as <pubmed_reviews_pmid> </pubmed_reviews_pmid>

+    A workflow is then generated using Jenkins that applies a publication year cutoff to the seedset (union of ct, pubmed, patents, cited references from reviews, fda) using data from Web of Science.
+Cited references are then extracted and four files are pased to the Java network analyzer that generates five output files.

-An ipilimumab.xml file is constructed using these tags, that is compliant with a DTD (seedset.dtd) which can be found on the Github repo.
+    An ipilimumab.xml file is also constructed using descriptive tags, that is compliant with a DTD (seedset.dtd) which can be found on the Github repo.